This post may contain affiliate links, view our disclosure.

 Shirazi Salad Ingredients

-• Cucumber – look for Persian cucumbers and if you can’t find them, an English cucumber will work well too; you’ll need about 4 small-ish Persian cucumbers or 1 medium-large English cucumber
+• Cucumber – Look for Persian cucumbers and if you can’t find them, a hothouse (English) cucumber will work well too.
+You’ll need about 4 small-ish Persian cucumbers or 1 medium-large English cucumber.

-• Onion – I typically use red onion to make Salad Shirazi because that’s what we used when I lived in Syria; however, if you want an even milder onion flavor, you can use sweet white onion
+• Onion – I typically use red onion to make salad Shirazi because that’s what we used when I lived in Syria (and also, I love the color it adds).
+However, if you want an even milder onion flavor, you can use sweet white onion.

-• Mint – mint is a must in this recipe, and it takes this already refreshing salad and makes it even more so; if you don’t have fresh mint, you can substitute with 1 to 2 tablespoons of dried crushed mint
+• Mint – Mint is a must in this recipe, and it takes this already refreshing salad and makes it even more so.
+If you don’t have fresh mint, you can substitute with 1 to 2 tablespoons of dried crushed mint (but by all means, use fresh if possible here!).

-• Extra-virgin olive oil – use the good stuff here
+• Extra-virgin olive oil – Rich and peppery, use the good stuff here.

-• Pomegranate seeds (arils) – this adds a sweet/tart flavor and makes the salad feel special; it’s optional though, so no worries if you can’t find fresh pomegranate
+• Pomegranate seeds (arils) – This adds a sweet/tart flavor and makes the salad feel special.
+However, it’s optional, so no worries if you can’t find fresh pomegranate.

 how to make salad shirazi